 How to Make Breakfast Egg Cups

 These egg cups are so easy and you probably have everything you need on hand to make them.
-I love that you can customize them with different flavors.
+Like my mini frittatas, I love that you can customize them with different flavors.

 - Bacon: You’ll want to cut the bacon into very small pieces.
 This will ensure that the bacon cooks through and turns crispy while it’s in the oven.
 You can also use ham instead of bacon or, if you don’t like either, you can omit it and just have cheese egg cups.

 - Eggs: There is one egg for each egg cup and I made six, but you can easily double this recipe to make a dozen egg cups.

 - You can choose any kind of cheese you like, but I recommend one that melts well like cheddar, gruyere, or provolone.

 - First, grease a muffin tin.
 This will make it easy to remove the egg cups once they’re baked.